zhang1hongliang/zhang1hongliang.github.io/_pages/about.md

 - -->

 # 📖 Educations
 - *2021.03 - now*, Ph.D.
-Student, School of Computer Science and Technology, Nanjing University of Science and Technology.
+Student in Computer Science and Technology, Nanjing University of Science and Technology.
 - *2010.09 - 2013.06*, M.S. in Computer Science and Technology, Xiangtan University.
 - *2006.09 - 2010.06*, B.S. in Computer Science and Technology, Xiangtan University.